(The Internet-Famous Soda That is Way Better Than it Should Be)

 What Exactly Is Dirty Dr. Pepper?

-For Dr. Pepper, the classic combo is:
+In the case of Dr. Pepper, the classic combination is:

 - Dr. Pepper